Tatum, Brown spark Celtics past 76ers 114-102 in Game 3

+So, too, is what the Celtics have done to Embiid, James Harden and the rest of the Sixers while seizing control of the series.

-PHILADELPHIA (AP) — Jayson Tatum scored 27 points, Jaylen Brown had 23 and the Boston Celtics spoiled Joel Embiid’s MVP coronation, beating the Philadelphia 76ers 114-102 Friday night to take a 2-1 lead in the Eastern Conference semifinal series.
+Tatum scored 27 points, Jaylen Brown had 23 and Boston spoiled Embiid’s MVP coronation, beating Philadelphia 114-102 Friday night to take a 2-1 lead in the Eastern Conference semifinal series.

 Game 4 is Sunday in Philadelphia.